gljk/gljk/_news/announcement_3.md

 inline: true
 ---

-Recieved a grant for a reserch project on premature mortality in Serbia!
+Received a grant for a research project on premature mortality in Serbia!